mitghi/jetro/README.md

 Jetro has minimal dependency, the traversal and eval algorithm is implemented on top of [serde_json](https://serde.rs).

 Jetro can be used inside Web Browser by compiling down to WASM.
-Visit [Jetro Web](https://jetro.io) to try it online, or [clone it](https://github.com/mitghi/jetroweb) and give it a shot.
+[Clone it](https://github.com/mitghi/jetroweb) and give it a shot.

 Jetro can be used in command line using [Jetrocli](https://github.com/mitghi/jetrocli).